cheater/articles/first-haskell-script.md

 	        else loop (new_friend:friends)
 Notice two things.
 Firstly, we are using *return* inside *then* and *else*.
 The value being *return*ed percolates up to the *if* and becomes its value; since the *if* is the last thing in our *do* block, it's the return value of the *do* block.

 Secondly, notice that we had to wrap the bodies of the *then* and *else* in *do* blocks themselves.
 The body of a *then* or *else* must be a single value; that value is the resultant value of the whole *if* clause, depending on what branch is chosen.
-A *do* block is just a single value, which composes multiple values together and exposes them as a single value, which is taken from its last line.
+A *do* block is just a single value; *do* composes multiple values together and exposes the one on the last line as its value.

 So, if we are in the *else*, our *return name* bubbles up to the *do* it's immediately inside, then to the *else* that *do* is inside, then to the *if*.
 Since the *if* is the last ting in the big *do* block, that *return name* bubbles up to that, and finally becomes the return value of *iteration*.